MileneCV/Sales_Predictions---project-1-/README.md

 ### Business problem:

-We are going to use a dataset from https://datahack.analyticsvidhya.com/contest/practice-problem-big-mart-sales-iii/.
 It is a sales prediction for food sold in various stores.

 The goal of this project is to help the retailer better understand which products and what factors influence increasing sales (the price is in Indian Rupee)